netdata/netdata/collectors/REFERENCE.md

 ## Troubleshoot a collector

-First, naviagate to your plugins directory, which is usually at `/usr/libexec/netdata/plugins.d/`.
+First, navigate to your plugins directory, which is usually at `/usr/libexec/netdata/plugins.d/`.
 If that's not the case on your system, open `netdata.conf` and look for the setting `plugins directory`.
 Once you're in the plugins directory, switch to the `netdata` user.

 ```bash
 cd /usr/libexec/netdata/plugins.d/